South Bay Plastic Surgeons

 Non-augmented breasts are often differently sized, so some asymmetry in augmented breasts preserves the natural appearance.
 In certain cases, surgery on asymmetrical breasts can make them less asymmetrical, usually by changing the size and or the type of implant used.

-Whether you are just looking for an implant upgrade or you are experiencing problems with your breast augmentation results, one of our board-certified plastic surgeons can help you achieve your goals.
+Whether you are just looking for an implant upgrade or you are experiencing problems with your breast augmentation results, one of our plastic surgeons can help you achieve your goals.

 A Reputation Built on Results